Frenchburg, Kentucky

 Frenchburg is a home rule-class city in Menifee County, Kentucky, in the United States.
-The population was 486 at the 2010 census.
+The population was 601 at the 2020 census, up from 486 in 2010.
 It is the seat and only incorporated city in its rural county.
 It is located at the junction of U.S. Route 460 and Kentucky Route 36.
 Logging is the primary industry.

 Frenchburg is part of the Mount Sterling Micropolitan Statistical Area.

 History

 Frenchburg was laid out in 1869 to be the county seat of newly formed Menifee County and was named for Robert French, a local lawyer and judge.
 It was formally incorporated by the state assembly in 1871.

 Frenchburg was nearly destroyed on June 27, 1882, when Beaver Creek flooded, sweeping away all but three buildings and killing six people.

-In 1910 the United Presbyterian Center was established in Frenchburg as the only secondary education for Menifee County by Dr. Edward Owings Guerrant, a physician and preacher.
+In 1910, the United Presbyterian Center was established in Frenchburg as the only secondary education for Menifee County by Dr. Edward Owings Guerrant, a physician and preacher.
 A hospital was built in 1915 and served as the only one between Lexington and Ashland for many years.
-In 1978 the campus was admitted to the National Register for Historic Places as Frenchburg School Campus for its educational, social, and religious significance.
+In 1978, the campus was admitted to the National Register for Historic Places as Frenchburg School Campus for its educational, social, and religious significance.

 Geography

-Frenchburg is located at 37°57′11″N 83°37′38″W (37.953176, -83.627210).
+Frenchburg is located at 37°57′11″N 83°37′38″W (37.953176, -83.627210), northwest of the center of Menifee County.
+It sits in the valley of Beaver Creek, where it is joined from the south by Blythes Branch.

+Via U.S. 460, Mount Sterling is 21 mi to the northwest, and West Liberty is 27 mi to the east.
+KY 36 leads north from Frenchburg 18 mi to Owingsville.